jlinville01/batman-app/README.md

 # Batman App

-The objective of this application was to create a rails application to showcase various forms of testing including Front-End web automation, Back-End API automation and Unit/Fixture tests in honor of the acclaimed series 'Batman: The Animated Series.'
+The objective of this application was to create a rails application to showcase various forms of automated testing including Front-End web automation, Back-End API automation and Unit/Fixture tests in honor of the acclaimed series 'Batman: The Animated Series.'
 A "user" can browse characters, episodes, movies and actors within the series as well as create a custom character.

 ## TO-DO: